Trusted Vedic Astrology Platform

 Ayanamsa & Sidereal Shift

-The selected Ayanamsa (Lahiri by default) is subtracted from each planetary longitude to arrive at the sidereal position as used in classical Vedic chart reading.
+The selected Ayanamsa (Lahiri by default) is subtracted from each planetary longitude to arrive at the true sidereal position — as used in classical Vedic Kundali reading and Panchang calculation.

 4

-Bhava Chalit house boundaries are drawn.
-All 16 Shodashvarga divisional charts are generated simultaneously, along with Ashtakavarga bindu grids.
+Bhava Chalit house boundaries are drawn from your Lagna.
+All 16 Shodashvarga divisional charts are generated simultaneously, along with Ashtakavarga bindu grids for each Graha.

 5